dekellum/blocking-permit/README.md

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in tardy-sink by you, as defined by the Apache License, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in blocking-permit by you, as defined by the Apache License, shall be dual licensed as above, without any additional terms or conditions.